 "It is my view that you need to look carefully at the way Aboriginal people are portrayed in libraries, and you need to reach out to Aboriginal people and show us that we are welcome to participate in an area which we were excluded from for a long time."

 Mick Dodson (1993) cited in Aboriginal and Torres Strait Islander Library and Information Resources Network Protocols (2012).

-"The Truth and Reconciliation Committee of the Canadian Federation of Library Associations (CFLA-FCAB) released a report today outlining a path forward for respecting Indigenous culture and increasing access to traditional Indigenous knowledge.
+"The Truth and Reconciliation Committee of the Canadian Federation of Library Associations (CFLA-FCAB) released a report [on Apr 24, 2017] outlining a path forward for respecting Indigenous culture and increasing access to traditional Indigenous knowledge.
 The 77-page report, which is the product of months of research and evaluation, makes ten recommendations to enhance experiences and opportunities for Indigenous peoples and researchers in Canada by decolonizing libraries and archives and their practices."

 "The library and information profession has much to learn to meet the information needs of Indigenous people and appropriately manage Indigenous knowledge within their organisations."

 "[D]eveloping clear and high standards of practice [...] requires the profession to do more than understand Indigenous concerns and perspectives on the issues.
 It requires, as much, an unsettling of established practice, and the questioning of some of the assumptions on which accepted practice rests."

 "Kia aho matuahia te taketake, kia tūwaerea te tau…When intellect turns to intuition, knowledge becomes wisdom"